Why We Love Marietta, Georgia

 Festival Fun in Marietta

 You’ll almost always find a festival in Marietta!
 In fall, check out the Marietta Streetfest for classic cars, local art and grassroots music.
-In the spring, don’t miss the Taste of Marietta where dozens of restaurants offer tastes of their signature dishes.
-And don’t miss the high-energy celebration of culture that’s our family’s annual favorite, the Marietta Greek Festival.
+Don’t miss the Taste of Marietta where dozens of restaurants offer tastes of their signature dishes.
+And the high-energy celebration of culture that’s our family’s annual favorite, the Marietta Greek Festival.
 Opa!